xht8723/Pixiv_Crawler/README.md

 # Pixiv_Crawler
 This is a script to download all images of the illustrators you followed on pixiv.net

-pixiv.net prevents outside request to visit source url of images..

-I have no idea how to deal with it now.
+The downloaded picture is broken for some reason. still figuring it out.

-Tho you can still grab all the image id through this.
+However you can still use this to grab pictures' and users' id.

 _________________________________________________________________________________________